-The School Council is run by Mrs Collinson and Miss Pusztai (head teacher).
+The School Council is run by Miss Pusztai (head teacher).
 Mrs Hobday, a member of our governing body, also attends weekly meetings.

 In addition, each September Y6 pupils put themselves forward for the much sought after positions of Secretary, Treasurer and Chair Person.
 The candidates write a letter of application and speak to all classes explaining why they consider themselves suitable for their chosen position.
 Whole school elections are then held for these high profile positions and votes are counted.

 Together, school council represent and share the thoughts, ideas and concerns of their classes and they are proactive in developing school initiatives and driving them forward.
 They also play a vital role in the decision making process of changes.

 All childrens opinions in our school are valued & we know we have the power to create a better future for our Newcomen family.
 We believe in our shared democratic voice and a shared coalition with our fellow peers.
 Y6 School Council

 School Council has also driven fundraising for: Children in Need, Comic Relief, Barnardo’s, Teesside Hospice, Christian Aid and Water Aid.
 They are currently raising funds for the Nepal earthquake disaster fund with their Y6 Enterprise project.

 Please see below for examples of our work together: